Matrix approach to synchronizing automata: Right pseudoinverse matrices

-\begin{df} Let us call the matrix $M_a^-$ of word {\sf left generalized inverse} matrix of the matrix $M_a$ of a word $a$ if for precisely one element $a_{i,j}=1$ of every nonzero column $j$ of $M_a$ the cell $(j,i)$ of $M_a^-$ has unit.
+\begin{df} Let us call the matrix $M_{a^-}$ of word {\sf right pseudoinverse} matrix of the matrix $M_a$ of a word $a$ if for precisely one element $a_{i,j}=1$ of every nonzero column $j$ of $M_a$ the cell $(j,i)$ of $M_{a^-}$ has unit.

-If in $M_a^-$ still are zero rows then unit is added arbitrarily in such row of the matrix $M_a^-$ of word. \end{df} For invertible matrix $M_a$ we have $M_a^-=M_a^{-1}$, for singular $M_a$ there are some generalized inverse matrices, including invertible.
-For instance, \\ \\ $M_a=\left(
+If in $M_{a^-}$ still are zero rows then unit is added arbitrary in every such row of the matrix $M_{a^-}$ of word.